-Notice the interaction between two POPS: the IDBs $CV$ and $T$ are over the naturally ordered semiring $(\R_+,+,*,0,1)$, while $C$ has values in the Boolean semiring.
-The value of $CV(x,z,y)$ is the fraction of shares that $x$ owns in $y$ through its control of company $z$.
-Notice that the cast operator $[C(x,z)]$ has type $\B \rightarrow \R_+$, and returns 0 if $x$ does not control $z$, and 1 if $x$ controls $z$.
-It is obviously monotone.
-The last rule checks whether the total amount of shares that $x$ controls in $y$ is $>0.5$.
-Here the cast operator $[T(x,y) > 0.5]$ maps $\R_+$ to $\B$, in an obvious way, and is also monotone. \end{ex}
+The value of $CV(X,Z,Y)$ is the fraction of shares that $X$ owns in $Y$, through its control of company $Z$; when $X=Z$ then this fraction includes $S(X,Y)$.
+The value of $T(X,Y)$ is the total amount of shares that $X$ owns in $Y$.
+The last rule checks whether this total is $>0.5$: in that case, $X$ controls $Y$.

+The EDB and IDB vocabularies are $\sigma = \set{S}$, $\sigma_\B = \set{\text{Company}}$, $\tau = \set{CV, T}, \tau_\B = \set{C}$.
+The IDBs $CV, T$ are $\R_+$-relations, $C$ is a standard $\B$-relation.
+The mapping between the two POPS is achieved by the indicator function $[\Phi] \in \R_+$, which returns 0 when the predicate $\Phi$ is false, and 1 otherwise.
+All rules are monotone, w.r.t. to the natural orders on $\R_+$ and $\B$, and, thus, the least-fixpoint semantics continues to apply to this program.
+But the results in Sec.~\ref{sec:complexity} apply only to fixpoints of polynomials, while the grounding of our program is no longer a polynomial due to the use of the indicator functions. \end{ex}

+{\bf Interpreted functions over the key-space} A practical language needs to allow interpreted functions over the key space, i.e. the domain $D$, as illustrated by this simple example:

+Here $\texttt{date}+1$ is an interpreted function applied to $\texttt{date}$.
+Interpreted functions over $D$ may cause the active domain to grow indefinitely, leading to divergence; our results in Sec.~\ref{sec:complexity} apply only when the active domain is fixed, enabling us to define the grounding~\eqref{eq:grounded:pi} of the $\name$ program.

+{\bf Keys to Values} Finally, a useful extension is to allow key values to be used as POPS values, when the types are right.
+For example, if $\texttt{Length}(X,Y,C)$ is Boolean relation, where a tuple $(X,Y,C)$ represents the fact that there exists a path of length $C$ from $X$ to $Y$, then we can compute the length of the shortest path as the following rule of the tropical semiring $\trop^+$: